wchsstem/wchs-map/src/map_docs.md

 This is a documentation file specific to Churchill's map files (map.json, 1st_floor_inkscape.svg, etc.), not for general mapping files (like map-schema.json).

+## Weight room
+Confusingly, the weight room is accessed only in the first floor, but has its own staircase within it leading to a second floor of the same room cut off from the rest of the second floor.
+My solution to this problem was to call the second floor section a separate room, 143Z.
+Because of the two entrances to the weight room, two parallel paths had to be created for the staircase to prevent routing through the weight room.
+These paths are slightly separated to make this clear, but could be moved so they occupy the same locations.

 ## Room numbers
 ### Rooms without numbers
 Some rooms may not have a room number.
 This section attempts to give those rooms a reasonable, unique identifier.